jonpither/juxtweb/resources/contact.md

 ### Get in touch

-We welcome unsolicted e-mails, phone calls and tweets.
+We enjoy receiving e-mails, phone calls and tweets.

-<span class="lsf-icon" title="phone"/>Call Malcolm on 07720538719 or Jon on 07773351861
+<span class="lsf-icon" title="phone"/>Call Malcolm on 077205 38719 or Jon on 077733 51861

 <span class="lsf-icon" title="twitter"/>You can also follow us on Twitter: @malcolmsparks @jonpither